The Procrustean Bed of Time Series: The Optimization Bias in Point-wise Loss Functions: Gradient Analysis of Discrete Fourier Transform

 This derivation proves that minimizing the squared $\ell_2$ error in the frequency domain is exactly equivalent to minimizing it in the time domain.
 Consequently, their gradients are identical:

 This result is a direct manifestation of \textit{Parseval's Theorem}, which guarantees the preservation of energy (and thus Euclidean distance) under unitary transformations.

-\textit{Remark:} \textbf{(Reconciliation with Strategy 3)} Theorem~\ref{thm:mse_invariance} demonstrates that simply changing the basis does not reduce optimization bias if the loss function remains the standard MSE ($\ell_2$ norm), as the gradient dynamics are merely rotated and isometric.
-However, the proposed debiasing method in Section~\ref{sec:debiasing_prog} combines this transform with non-isotropic loss functions.
-In the transformed domain where components are orthogonal, a component-wise loss function acts on the decoupled modes, thereby breaking the rotational invariance and altering the effective SSNR experienced by the optimizer.
+\textit{Remark:} \textbf{(Reconciliation with Structural Orthogonalization)} Theorem~\ref{thm:mse_invariance} demonstrates that simply changing the basis does not alter the optimization signal if the loss remains the squared point-wise $\ell_2$ objective, since the gradient dynamics remain isometric.
+The debiasing program in Section~\ref{sec:debiasing_prog} therefore combines the transform with a non-isotropic loss, so that component-wise supervision can break this rotational invariance and alter the effective SSNR experienced by the optimizer.